 As you progress through the 'Main Return' page, set the sections that apply to you to ‘Yes’ and complete all the relevant fields.
 Any sections that remain set to ‘No’ won’t be included in your tax return.

 To expand this section and complete the relevant boxes, answer ‘Yes’ to ‘Did you receive any income from UK interest or dividends?’.

 When you receive interest on a bank account, this will nearly always be taxed at 20%.
 The bank pays 20% to HMRC on your behalf and you receive the amount after tax.
 You should enter any interest that has already had tax deducted from it in box 1.

 Bank interest received - no tax taken off

 Some bank accounts have gross interest paid into them.
 This means that no tax is deducted from the payments.
-You should enter any gross interest payments you’ve received during the tax year into box 2 of the Income section of the main return.
+You should enter any gross interest payments you’ve received during the tax year into box 2 of the Income section of the 'Main Return' page.
 You will have to pay tax on this income.

 Interest paid tax-free, such as interest on an ISA, does not go on to the tax return at all.

 This relates to boxes 4-7 of the ‘UK interest and dividends’ area in the ‘Income’ section of the 'Main Return' page.

 Box 4 relates to dividends you receive from UK companies.
 The first field is for dividends you receive from the limited company of which you’re a director.
 FreeAgent completes this box automatically for you.
 The second field relates to dividends from shares you hold in other UK companies.
 FreeAgent adds the figures in the two fields together and displays the total.